 His project “Music Across America” allows him to travel with his own Touring Organ, performing organ concertos and recitals in spaces that do not house pipe organs, liberating the instrument from its historic confines.

 Felix Hell is known for his diverse and innovative programming, drawing upon a repertoire encompassing five centuries.
 Furthermore, he has received global recognition for his marathon performances of the entire organ works of J.S.
 Bach, which encompass about 250 compositions and close to 20 hours of performance time.
-He has since performed the complete Bach cycle four times, most recently in in 2013 in Seoul, Korea.
+He has since performed the complete Bach cycle four times, most recently in 2013 in Seoul, Korea.

 He is an avid supporter of new music for organ and frequently collaborates with composers.